syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pictures.md

 ---
 title: Working with Pictures
-description: Briefs about inserting pictures in XlsIO
+description: Briefs about inserting pictures in Essential XlsIO.
+It provides various simple and interactive options to insert Pictures into a worksheet.
 platform: File-Formats
 control: XlsIO
 documentation: UG